bahodge/candlekeep-mysteries/adventures/soul_worth_breaking/Session 3.md

 Additionally, in the same room, there is a short sword that looks very out of place.

 We find [[Lucian Veilcross]]'s bodyguard's room.
 His name is Sir [[Rodrick Thorn]].
 We find a letter proclaiming his loyalty to [[Lucian Veilcross]].

+We go down a secret staircase in the private study.
+We find a dry bar with many alcohol bottles.
+We break open a drawer and find a journal.
+It goes over the events of the [[Dunmere]] campaign.
+It says that there was